polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

-To define error types a pallet may return in its dispatchable functions.
+To define error types which a pallet may return in its dispatchable functions.
 Dispatchable functions return `DispatchResult`, with either an `Ok(())`, or `DispatchError` containing custom errors defined in this macro.

 **What It Does**

 This macro defines `Error<T: Trait>` struct type, and implement helper methods for mapping each error type to sequential error code and corresponding string.

-One key is that the macro automatically implements the `From<Error<T>>` trait for `DispatchError`, so `DispatchError` returns the proper module index, error code, and the error string for a particular error type.
+One key is that the macro automatically implements the `From<Error<T>>` trait for `DispatchError`.
+Therefore `DispatchError` returns the proper module index, error code, and the error string for a particular error type.

 **Doc. and Example**